Dan has always done his own auto repairs whether on motorcycles, boats, cars, or even motorhomes.

 Improving Your Gas Mileage

-This article is broken into two sections; general tips on optimizing your car for gas savings, and a second section of tips on improving your driving habits to improve your gas mileage.
+This article is broken into two sections: general tips on optimizing your car for gas savings, and tips on improving your driving habits to improve your gas mileage.
 It is not unusual to see considerable savings from following these simple tips - even a 10% improvement in mileage can translate into hundreds of dollars each year, and how many of us can't use an extra few hundred dollars?

 Whether your car is designed from the factory to get high gas mileage or a pickup truck that gets 15 MPG you can benefit from observing and following these simple tips to save gas and money by improving your gas mileage.
 It is worth the effort.